mreed4/rock-paper-scissors/README.md

-# top-rps
 Rock paper scissors.
 A project from the Odin Project.
+One of my first!
+Spent way too much time on the CSS!